Shoulder Pain Q&A

 How is shoulder pain treated?

-The team at Denali Medical Center offers innovative, alternative treatments and therapies that not only relieve your shoulder pain but also heal the injury or condition causing your discomfort.
+The team at Denali Medical Center offers innovative, treatments and therapies that not provide shoulder pain relief but also heal the injury or condition causing your discomfort.
 For example, they often suggest RenuO2 oxygenated vitamin injections.

-RenuO2 injections activate your body’s natural healing ability by stimulating a mild, temporary inflammation.
-Your provider injects an infusion of water or saline, oxygen, and nutrients that flood your painful joint with everything it needs to generate new cells and heal your injury.
+RenuO2 injections activate your body’s natural healing ability.
+Your provider injects an infusion of, oxygen, and nutrients that flood your painful joint with everything it needs to generate new cells and heal your injury.

 If you have a painful shoulder injury that’s stopping you from participating in your regular activities, call Denali Medical Center or make an appointment online today.